Overview

 This document outlines SSAFA’s policy aligned to the care and use of mobile devices whilst conducting the business of SSAFA.
-It is effective from 1st June 2017 and may be amended from time to time.
-At the end of the document you are asked to sign that you understand, accept and agree to this policy.
-If, having read the document, you have questions or comments please raise these in the first instance with your manager in writing.
+This updated version is effective from 1st October 2024 and may be amended from time to time.

 Purpose